Elon Musk tells Republican lawmakers he's not to blame for federal firings

 House Democratic leader Hakeem Jeffries of New York said that if the White House wants to abolish an entire agency such as the Department of Education, “Bring the bill to Congress.
 We welcome that fight.”

-Jeffries added: "We’ll stand on the side of the American people, and they’ll continue to stand on the side of Elon Musk.”
+Jeffries added: "We’ll stand on the side of the American people, and (Republicans will) continue to stand on the side of Elon Musk.”

 Associated Press writers Kevin Freking and Leah Askarinam contributed to this report.